nasa-jpl/autoRIFT/docs/rdr_img.md

        testautoRIFT_ISCE.py -m I1 -s I2

-where "I1" and "I2" are the reference and test images as defined in the instructions below.
+where "I1" and "I2" are the reference and secondary images as defined in the section of instructions below.